ZJU-REAL/Awesome-GUI-Agents/README.md

 VideoGUI: A Benchmark for GUI Automation from Instructional Videos

 ### R1-Style GUI Agents

+2025-6-06: Look Before You Leap: A GUI-Critic-R1 Model for Pre-Operative Error Diagnosis in GUI Automation

 2025-5-21: GUI-G1: Understanding R1-Zero-Like Training for Visual Grounding in GUI Agents

 2025-5-18: Enhancing Visual Grounding for GUI Agents via Self-Evolutionary Reinforcement Learning